sticksnleaves/hora/README.md

 end
 ```

+## The Name

+Hora (Horae, plural) is a custodian of the Olympic gates in the Iliad.

 ## Dependencies

 When building Hora we tried our best not to make any assumptions on how it would